MTNakata/AraVib/README.md

 Both AraVib and AraVibS can also be used on other versions and other OSs (Linux and Windows) probably.

-The details are shown in The AraVib wiki: https://github.com/MTNakata/AraVib/wiki
+The details are shown in AraVib wiki: https://github.com/MTNakata/AraVib/wiki

 ## 3. Reference